-From designing cargo terminals and using innovative technologies, to purchasing new equipment and reviewing operations, JAXPORT is committed to environmental protection and stewardship.
+From designing cargo terminals and adopting innovative technology, to purchasing new equipment and reviewing operations, JAXPORT is committed to environmental protection and stewardship.
 JAXPORT is leading several efforts to preserve the region’s natural environment such as championing the use of cleaner, alternative fuels, reducing engine emissions from port equipment and recycling oil used in cranes.

-Raised the profile of Jacksonville as a world leader in cleaner, greener liquefied natural gas as a marine fuel.
-Four LNG-powered ships are homeported at JAXPORT.
-In addition, three LNG liquefaction and storage facilities are located in Jacksonville and a fourth is currently slated for construction.
+Jacksonville, Florida has become the world leader in cleaner, greener liquefied natural gas as a marine fuel.
+Four LNG-powered ships are homeported at JAXPORT, and three LNG liquefaction and storage facilities are located in Jacksonville.
+A fourth facility is currently slated for construction.

-Maintained fast turn times at terminal gates, reducing truck idling and consequent emissions.
+Fast turn times at terminal gates reduce truck idling and consequent emissions.

-Contributes funding for the Physical Oceanographic Real-Time System (PORTS), which offers monitoring data from 14 stations comprised of multiple sensors located along the St. Johns River and its tributaries in Northeast Florida.
+JAXPORT helps fund the Physical Oceanographic Real-Time System (PORTS) in Jacksonville, which collects and presents data from 14 stations located along the St. Johns River and its tributaries in Northeast Florida.
 The system monitors salinity and other river conditions, and provides critical information that can be used for projecting storm surge.